It isn’t enough to just not overeat.

 (Side note: If you do want to put in the work with all these numbers, Precision Nutrition has a great calculator for determining your calorie goal.)

 The last thing I’ll mention is that it doesn’t matter what time of day you eat, or how often.

 Well, that’s mostly true.

-How often you eat is also personal preference.
+How often you eat is also about individual efficacy.
 You just want to eat often enough to prevent yourself from feeling starved and overeating at any one meal.

 In the end, all of the information I’ve given is more flexible than you think.

 It’s not a list of rules, just guidelines.
 It takes a little bit of playing around with it to find what works best for you.

 As long as you eat mostly whole foods, have plenty of veggies, and keep the portion sizes at least somewhat near these recommendations, you’ll be fine.

 You can, and should, adjust as you go.

 If it all still seems a bit overwhelming and you’d like some help, or just some accountability, our online group nutrition coaching program may be the answer.